 The TI PAC contributes to candidates for elective office at the federal, state and local level in the United States.
 Contributions to candidates are approved by the TI PAC board of trustees and are based on candidate criteria, including: integrity and character, support for pro-business policies, relevant committee assignments, leadership, representation of a district or state with a TI business operation, voting record and competitiveness of the election.
 The TI PAC does not contribute to national, state, or local political parties or political organizations created under 26 U.S.C §527.

-TI employee participation in the TI PAC is voluntary.
+Our employee participation in the TI PAC is voluntary.
 Employees are not pressured to make political contributions.
-Under no circumstances does TI or the TI PAC reimburse individuals or entities for political contributions.
+Under no circumstances does our company or the TI PAC reimburse individuals or entities for political contributions.
 No political contributions, from the PAC or corporation, may be made in return for, in recognition of, or in anticipation of an official act.

 The TI PAC contributions to candidates for federal, state and local office in the current election cycle can be found here.
 This section is updated semi-annually.
 As of 2013, TI's Corporate Audit team audits the PAC periodically.

-As citizens, TI employees have the right to participate individually in the political process.
-To ensure that individual campaign activity does not inadvertently result in TI making an impermissible corporate political contribution or restrict TI's ability to do business, TI follows these policies regarding employee political activity:
+As citizens, our employees have the right to participate individually in the political process.
+To ensure that individual campaign activity does not inadvertently result in our company making an impermissible corporate political contribution or restrict our ability to do business, we follow these policies regarding employee political activity:

-- TI employees are required to consult with the vice president of government relations before becoming a candidate for elective office or using their affiliation or title with TI in any political context that could cause someone to believe that their actions reflect the views or position of TI.
+- Our employees are required to consult with the vice president of government relations before becoming a candidate for elective office or using their affiliation or title with us in any political context that could cause someone to believe that their actions reflect the views or position of Texas Instruments.
 Use of corporate resources or assets (such as corporate facilities, communications assets or personnel) in connection with personal political activity by employees is prohibited.

 - Certain state and local jurisdictions have laws that prohibit corporations from engaging in government contracts if an employee (and in some cases even a spouse or child of the employee) makes or solicits political contributions to a candidate for elective office in that jurisdiction.
 In those jurisdictions, employees must obtain approval from the vice president of government relations before making or soliciting political contributions for a candidate seeking local, state or federal office.